Hands-on, industry-relevant skills

 Building on best practice and technical workplace skills, you'll be taught situational case studies in change management and leadership.
 A focus on critical thinking and analysis will help prepare you for key decision-making roles.

-In the BBA with a Human Resource Management emphasis program, you’ll develop skills and understanding in:
+In the BBA with a Human Resource Management concentration program, you’ll develop skills and understanding in:

 - training and development